LaMonte Wade Jr Player Props: Giants vs. Cardinals

 Cardinals Pitching Rankings

-- The 8.6 strikeouts per nine innings compiled by the Cardinals pitching staff ranks 18th in the league.
+- The pitching staff for the Cardinals has a collective 8.6 K/9, which ranks 19th in the league.

-- The Cardinals' 4.25 team ERA ranks 17th among all MLB pitching staffs.
+- The Cardinals' 4.24 team ERA ranks 17th across all MLB pitching staffs.

-- Cardinals pitchers combine to surrender 64 home runs (one per game), the fourth-fewest in baseball.
+- Cardinals pitchers combine to give up the fourth-fewest home runs in baseball (64 total, one per game).

-- The Cardinals will send Liberatore (1-2) out to make his fourth start of the season.
-He is 1-2 with a 6.00 ERA and 11 strikeouts through 15 2/3 innings pitched.
+- Flaherty (3-4) gets the starting nod for the Cardinals in his 14th start of the season.
+He's put together a 4.15 ERA in 69 1/3 innings pitched, with 72 strikeouts.

-- In his most recent appearance on Wednesday against the Texas Rangers, the lefty threw four innings, allowing four earned runs while surrendering seven hits.
+- In his last appearance on Thursday against the Texas Rangers, the righty went six scoreless innings while surrendering three hits.

-- In four games this season, the 23-year-old has put up an ERA of 6.00, with 6.6 strikeouts per nine innings.
-Opponents are hitting .271 against him.

 © 2023 Data Skrive.
 All rights reserved.